sojiadeshina/aws-deeplens-worker-safety-project/README.md

 * Click Add.
 * Click Save on the top right to save the changes to the Lambda function.

-### Create an AWS DeepLens inference Lambda function
+### Create an Object Detection inference function using MXNet and GluonCV

-1. Go to AWS Lambda in AWS Console at https://console.aws.amazon.com/lambda/.
-2. Click on Create function.
-3. Under Create function, select Blueprints.
-4. Under Blueprints, type greengrass and hit enter to filter blueprint templates.
-5. Select greengrass-hello-world and click Configure.
-6. Under Basic information, provide the following details:

-* Name: name-worker-safety-deeplens (example: kashif-worker-safety-deeplens)
-* Role: Choose and existing role
-* Existing role: DeepLensInferenceLambdaRole
-* Click Create function.

-1. Copy the code from [deeplens-lambda.py](./code/deeplens-lambda.py) and paste it under the Function code for the Lambda function.
+1. Download the code from [demo-webcam.py](./code/demo-webcam.py) to your local machine.
-2. Go to line 34 and modify the line below with the name of your S3 bucket created in the earlier step.
+2. Go to line 18 and modify the line below with the name of your S3 bucket created in the earlier step.

 * bucket_name = "REPLACE-WITH-NAME-OF-YOUR-S3-BUCKET"

-1. Click Save.
-2. Click on Actions, and then "Publish new version".
-3. For Version description enter: Detect a person and push frame to S3 bucket. and click Publish.

-### Create an AWS DeepLens project

-1. Using your browser, open the AWS DeepLens console at https://console.aws.amazon.com/deeplens/.
-2. Choose Projects, then choose Create new project.
-3. On the Choose project type screen

-* Choose Create a new blank project, and click Next.

-1. On the Specify project details screen

-    * Under Project information section:
-        * Project name: your-user-name-worker-safety (example: kashif-worker-safety)
-    * Under Project content:
-        * Click on Add model, click on radio button for deeplens-object-detection and click Add model.
-        * Click on Add function, click on radio button for your lambda function (example: kashif-worker-safety-deeplens) lambda function and click Add function.
-* Click Create.
-This returns you to the Projects screen.

-### Deploy the project to AWS DeepLens

-1. From the AWS DeepLens console, on the Projects screen, choose the radio button to the left of your project name, then choose Deploy to device.
-2. On the Target device screen, from the list of AWS DeepLens devices, choose the radio button to the left of the device where you want to deploy this project.
-3. Choose Review.
-This will take you to the Review and deploy screen.
-    If a project is already deployed to the device, you will see a warning message "There is an existing project on this device.
-Do you want to replace it?
-If you Deploy, AWS DeepLens will remove the current project before deploying the new project."
-Go ahead and choose Deploy.
-4. On the Review and deploy screen, review your project and click Deploy to deploy the project to your AWS DeepLens.
-This will take you to the device screen, which shows the progress of your project deployment.
-Once your deployment is successful, proceed to the next step.
+3. Save the code and run it by going to the directory where it is saved and running `python demo_webcam.py`.
+This should trigger the webcam on your computer to start running and publishing images to s3 when it detects a person in the frame.

 ### View output in AWS IoT

-1. Go to AWS IoT console at https://console.aws.amazon.com/iot/home
+1. Go to AWS IoT console at https://console.aws.amazon.com/iot/home and Click Test and Subscribe to a topic
 2. Under Subscription topic, enter the topic name that you entered as an environment variable for the Lambda function you created in the earlier step (example: worker-safety-demo-cloud) and click Subscribe to topic.
 3. You should now see JSON message with a list of people detected and whether they are wearing safety hats or not.